Carl Zenner: Second World War

 On 21 June 1941 Zenner was promoted to SS-Brigadeführer.
-On 14 August 1941 he took a leave of absence from Aachen and was appointed SS and Police Leader (SSPF) "Weissruthenien," headquartered in Minsk.
+On 14 August 1941 he took a leave of absence from Aachen and was appointed SS and Police Leader (SSPF) "Weißruthenien," headquartered in Minsk.
 On 26 September 1941 he was given the additional position of Generalmajor of Police.
 His time in Minsk was marked by the height of the Holocaust in Belarus and his direct involvement is noted in the following:

 Zenner voluntarily offered his troops and his authority in order to help the Einsatzgruppen - in this case Sonderkommando 1b - to kill the Jews.
 Zenner's participation was particularly evident during the action against the Jews of the Minsk ghetto, from November 7-11, 1941, during which, according to Operational Situation Report No. 140, 6,624 Jews were shot.
 The officer nominally in charge of the Sonderkommando … asked Zenner for help, and Zenner was more than willing to oblige.
 Not only did he promise the Ukrainian Hiwis under his command as the execution squad, he effectively took charge of the entire operation, from the clearing of the ghetto to the closing of the mass graves.
 Zenner supplied the manpower and the vehicles for the action, including the Order Police units that rounded up the Jews, the forces that guarded the execution site, and, of course, the shooters … Zenner was the mastermind of the operation.

 Zenner was also involved in developing the anti-partisan campaign in the areas behind the front lines.
 Leaving his Minsk SSPF post on 22 May 1942, he worked as a special duty SSPF setting up the German plan to deal with the threat coming from Soviet partisan groups.
 He was the author of a report dated 13 June 1942 that analyzed the situation and recommended actions to combat it, including clearing all trees and brush within 300 meters of roads and railways to reduce the potential for ambush.
 He also recommended heightened mobility by strengthening motorized contingents of police units, including the use of armored personnel carriers.
 Increased levels of pursuit troops were to hunt down and kill all partisans.
 To this end, he proposed the formation of specialized combat groups (Kampfgruppe) and the use of airplanes in close support.
 Submitting his report directly to Reichsführer Heinrich Himmler, Zenner breached protocol and embarrassed his direct superiors, SS-Obergruppenführers Friedrich Jeckeln and Erich von dem Bach-Zelewski.
 By July, Bach-Zelewski, the leader of the anti-partisan campaign, dismissed Zenner from his post, allegedly for insufficient pursuit of the anti-partisan campaign.
 He was reassigned to Berlin to become head of the requisitioning office (Amt B-II) in the SS Main Office.
 Charged with dereliction of duty in September 1942, the Supreme SS and Police Court dropped the proceedings against him in December 1943.
 He remained in his Berlin post until the end of the war.